fujaba/fulibScenarios/src/test/scenarios/language/patternmatching/PatternMatching.md

 We call init and we write the answer into studyRight.

-We expect that there is some object r3 with roomNo 3.
+We match some object r3 with roomNo 3.
-We expect that there is some object r5 where some attribute is 5.
+We match some object r5 where some attribute is 5.

 # Unknown Links

 We call init and we write the answer into studyRight.

-We expect that there is some object alice1 with name 'Alice' and some object sr2 with some link to alice1.
+We match some object alice1 with name 'Alice' and some object sr2 with some link to alice1.

 We expect that sr2 is studyRight.